 Yes, it’s possible to recover deleted files from a formatted SD card.

 That’s because the most common formatting method (called Quick format in Windows) only marks the card’s storage space as available, without erasing the data.
 Essentially, the card appears empty, but the underlying files remain intact until new data overwrites them.
+Likewise, the default format option on Windows, macOS, cameras, and other devices that use memory cards resets the file system and marks the space as free, but they don’t actually wipe every sector on the card.

-Among these, downloading an SD card recovery software capable of restoring data from a formatted SD card should be your first step because it’s more likely than other solutions to deliver great results.
+With that in mind, downloading an SD card recovery software capable of restoring data from a formatted SD card should be your first step because it’s more likely than other solutions to deliver great results.

 How Can an SD Card Become Formatted?